-Dr. Zachary Davis is a Senior Fellow at the Center for Global Security Research at Lawrence Livermore National Laboratory and a Research Professor at the Naval Postgraduate School in Monterey, California.
+Dr. Zachary Davis is a Senior Fellow at the Center for Global Security Research at Lawrence Livermore National Laboratory and a Research Professor at the Naval Postgraduate School in Monterey, California, where he teaches courses on counterproliferation.
 He has broad experience in intelligence and national security policy and has held senior positions in the executive and legislative branches of the U.S. government.
 His regional focus is South Asia.

-Davis began his career at the Congressional Research Service at the Library of Congress and has served in the State Department, Congressional committees, and the National Security Council.
-In 2006-2007, he was Senior Advisor at the National Counter Proliferation Center, in the office of the Director of National Intelligence.
+Davis began his career at the Congressional Research Service at the Library of Congress and has served with the State Department, Congressional committees, and the National Security Council.
+Davis was group leader for proliferation networks in LLNL’s Z Program and in 2007 he was Senior Advisor at the National Counter Proliferation Center, in the office of the Director of National Intelligence.
 He is the author of numerous government studies and reports on technical and regional proliferation issues.
-He currently leads a project on the national security implications of advanced technologies.
+He currently leads a project on the national security implications of advanced technologies, focusing on special operations forces.

 Davis's scholarly publications include articles in Orbis, Asian Survey, Arms Control Today, Security Studies, The American Interest, and chapters in numerous edited volumes.
 He was editor of the widely read 1993 book The Proliferation Puzzle: Why States Proliferate and What Results.
-His new edited book on the 2002 South Asia crisis was published by Palgrave Macmillan this year.
-Davis holds a doctorate in international relations from the University of Virginia.
+His edited book on the 2002 South Asia crisis was published by Palgrave Macmillan.
+He is the editor of two recent books on emerging technology: Strategic Latency and World Power: How Technology is Changing our Concepts of Security, and Strategic Latency Red, White and Blue: Managing the National and International Security Consequences of Disruptive Technologies.
+Davis holds a doctorate and masters in international relations from the University of Virginia.

 Editor, The India-Pakistan Military Standoff: Crisis and Escalation in South Asia (New York: Palgrave Macmillan, 2011).